 for all relevant $k,j,m$ and $n$.
-Due to the symmetry in the assumptions of $T$ and $T^*$, we only need to show that one can compute the first inner product, the proof for the second one is identical.
-Note that by the specific choice of the basis functions $\psi_m$ it follows that $\partial^k \psi_m$ can be written as a finite linear combination of tensor products of Hermite functions using the recurrence relations (the coefficients in the linear combinations are thus recursively defined as a function of $k$).
+Due to the symmetry in the assumptions on $T$ and $T^*$, we only need to show that we can compute the first inner product.
+The proof for the second inner product is analogous.
+For the choice of the basis functions $\psi_m$, $\partial^k \psi_m$ can be written as a finite linear combination of tensor products of Hermite functions using the recurrence relations.
+The coefficients in these linear combinations are recursively defined as a function of $k$.
 Hence, in the inner product, we can assume that there are no partial derivatives.
-In doing this, we have assumed that we can compute square roots of integers (which occur in the coefficients) to arbitrary precision (recall we want an arithmetic tower) which can be achieved by a simple interval bisection routine.
+In doing this, we have assumed that we can compute square roots of integers (which occur in the coefficients) to arbitrary precision (recall we want an arithmetic tower).
+A simple interval bisection routine can achieve this computation.
 It follows that we only need to consider approximations of inner products of the form $ \langle a_k\psi_m,a_j \psi_n\rangle. $